vlussenburg/xke-ng/README.md

 * xke-ng-web
-is the server component with a web interface and REST services, based on JSON, written in Scala and using ???.
+is the server component with a web interface and REST services, based on JSON, written in Scala with Lift and using JQuery and MongoDB as backend database.
+For the administrator functionality will be AngularJS.

-* MockServer
-is a Play framework application.
-Download play at playframework.org and start with 'play run MockServer' in this directory.
-After the MockServer has started request a page: http://localhost:9000/conferences/2011
+How to setup your environment is written down in the README.md files within the different projects.